Itinerary & Map

 Overnight Sleeper Train - Breakfast included

 Explore the historical splendour of this ancient city on a walking tour.
 Dating back 6,000 years and once known as the main eastern terminus of the ancient Silk Road, Xi’an served as the imperial capital of 11 dynasties, holding a wealth of history within its cobbled pavements.

 Xi'an is, of course, famous for the Terracotta Warriors, guarding the tomb of Emperor Qin Shi Huang.
 Although this vast army was buried some 22 centuries ago, it was only discovered as recently as 1974.
-Today we drive to the site (approx. 11/2 houra) which is spread over several tombs.
+Today we drive to the site (approx. 1.5 hours) which is spread over several pits.
 The sheer size of the assembled terracotta army and the excellent displays really feed the imagination.
+The amazing Bronze Chariots and Horses that were restored from over 3000 pieces when originally excavated on site are also on display.
 There is also an interesting museum housing a collection of artefacts from the original digs.